 panic handler to print the corresponding message and source line.

 In this post we will create a paging module, which allows us to access and modify the 4-level page table.
 We will explore recursive page table mapping and use some Rust features to make it safe.
 Finally we will create functions to translate virtual addresses and to map and unmap pages.

 In this post we will create a new page table to map the kernel sections correctly.
 Therefor we will extend the paging module to support modifications of inactive page tables as well.
 Then we will switch to the new table and secure our kernel stack by creating a guard page.

 In the previous posts we have created a frame allocator and a page table module.
 Now we are ready to create a kernel heap and a memory allocator.
 Thus, we will unlock

 BTreeMap, and the rest of the alloc and collections crates.

 In this post, we start exploring exceptions.
 We set up an interrupt descriptor table and add handler functions.
-At the end of this post, our kernel will be able to catch page faults.
+At the end of this post, our kernel will be able to catch divide-by-zero faults.